You are seeing this page because you are using an unsupported browser.

 A typical late 1930's scene at Manchester's Barton Airport with G-ACHV, a De Haviland DH84 Dragon parked beside the control tower.
 The tower still looks much the same today and Barton’s grass runway is used by large numbers of private light aircraft.

 After nearly three years of construction work, Manchester’s Ringway Airport was officially opened on 25 June 1938.
 Seen here outside the smart new terminal is G-AEAJ a DH Dragon Rapide of Isle of Man Air Services.
 Early links were to Amsterdam, London and the Isle of Man, initially as an extra stop on Liverpool’s existing services.

 On 26 October 1938, Manchester’s all-important KLM service from Amsterdam was unable to land because of thick cloud and poor visibility, and had to return to the Netherlands.
 This incident and other minor mishaps convinced the Corporation to improve Ringway’s navigational aids, and in January 1939 the airport installed the first illuminated concrete fog line outside the U.S.A.
-This 4,200 ft long 24-inch wide line had intense lights set at 50 ft intervals and later formed the basis of today’s main Runway One.
+This 4,200 ft long 24-inch wide line later formed the basis of today’s main Runway One.

 The Douglas Dakota formed the backbone of civilian air services from Manchester from the late 1940’s until the early 1960’s.
 Air Kruise operated the first officially licensed inclusive tour service (what we now know as package holidays) on 29 May 1955 to Ostend.
 Such inclusive tour and charter traffic was to become an important part of Ringway’s rapid growth in the following decades.